PrintSpool/PrintSpool/README.md

 You should not need to do this for a USB webcam.

 Source: https://www.raspberrypi.org/forums/viewtopic.php?t=62364

-### Restoring from Backup

-Teg takes weekly backups so if your database becomes corrupted you should be able to restore from an automatic backup.

-To learn how to restore from backup run: `tegh.restore-backup --help`

-Backups are stored in `/var/snap/tegh/current/backups`

 <!--
   TODO: I think the following information is out of date and no longer necessary to configure Teg: